Forfeiture of the right to reimbursement (old law)

 Final remark

-Even if the fulfilment of tax liability is considerably facilitated today with the help of the internet and the electronic recording of tax data in the tax return, all electronic aids are of little use if the preparatory work for the tax return, namely the collection and organisation of all receipts and information, is insufficient.
-The computer-aided recording of tax data does not release you from a clean organization of documents and systematic collection of the necessary receipts - preferably continuously and during the year.
-If this is not done, missing information and documents may, among other things, entail the risk of forfeiting a right to reimbursement, as in the present cases.
+Even if the internet and electronic recording of tax data in the tax return make it much easier to meet tax obligations today, all electronic aids are of little use if the preparatory work for the tax return, namely the collection and organization of all receipts and information, is inadequate.
+The computer-aided recording of tax data does not exempt you from properly organizing and systematically collecting the necessary receipts - preferably on an ongoing basis and throughout the year.
+If this is not done, missing information and documents entail, among other things, the risk of forfeiting a refund claim, as in the present cases.
 With the revision and the new Art.
 23 para.
-2 VStG, the legislator has now made a small concession to taxpayers.
-As long as one negligently (i.e. not intentionally) fails to declare something and the dividends are then declared before the assessment procedure has been legally completed or they are added by the tax authorities, the tax payer is off the hook and entitled to a refund.
-More on this
+2 VStG, the legislator has now made some concessions to taxpayers.
+As long as you negligently (i.e. not intentionally) fail to declare something and the dividends are declared or added by the tax authorities before the assessment procedure has been legally concluded, you are off the hook and you are entitled to a refund.

 Other recent Federal Court decisions on the same topic: 2C_612/2017 of 7 May 2018, 2C_580/2018 of 10 July 2018, 2C_56/2018 of 5 October 2018, 2C_397/2017 of 9 May 2019.